mrkingz/StarGame/README.md

  - yarn  install or npm install
 ```

-After that start or build the application by running
+Start or build the application by running

 ```bash
  - yarn start:dev or npm run start:dev # For a local development